pathom111/odoo_documentation/content/applications/finance/accounting/customer_invoices/snailmail.rst

 Send invoices by post
 =====================

-Open your invoice, click on :guilabel:`Send & Print` and select :guilabel:`Send by Post`.
+Open your invoice, click on :guilabel:`Send` and select :guilabel:`by Post`.
 Make sure your customer’s address is set correctly, including the country, before sending the letter.

 .. important::